payneio/semanticworkbench/assistants/project-assistant/assistant/text_includes/actor_instructions.md

 ## Output

-Return a description of what you have accomplished in your turn and a list of pieces of specific information you need from the user in JSON format.
-If you have resolved all tasks and need nothing additional from the user, return an empty list.
+Return a description of what you have accomplished.
+If there is nothing that needs to be done, it's ok to do nothing, just return an empty string.